Indiana RadioWatch: November 6, 1999

 Jeanette Rinard, co-host of "Majic in the Morning" (AC/WAJI 95.1fm, Fort Wayne) is departing.

-Oldies/WLDE (101.7fm, Fort Wayne) overnight gal Elena Rocco exits.
-Replacing Rocco is Charlie Franklin, bumped up from
+Oldies/WLDE (101.7fm, Fort Wayne) overnight gal Maria Rocco exits.
+Replacing Rocco is Charlie Franklin, bumped up from part-time work.

 Randy Young is the new PD at Religious/WFRN(AM) & FM (1270am, 104.7fm, both Elkhart).